Ice hockey in Switzerland

-Ice hockey in Switzerland is one of the most popular team sports in the country rivaling soccer in terms of attendances and TV ratings.
+Ice hockey in Switzerland is one of the most popular team sports in the country rivaling football in terms of attendances and TV ratings.

 History

 In September 1908, the Swiss Ice Hockey Association became a member of the International Ice Hockey Federation.
 Bellerive would go on to win the first national championship just one year later.
 Within a decade, the Swiss Ice Hockey Association expanded to 23 distinguished clubs.

 In 1922, the Ice Hockey European Championships was hosted in St. Moritz and, two years later, Davos held the first Spengler Cup.

 In 1924, the Switzerland men's national ice hockey team participated in the first ice hockey tournament at the 1924 Winter Olympics in Chamonix.
 Four years later, they won Olympic bronze in the ice hockey tournament at the 1928 Winter Olympics in St. Moritz.
 The national team also won the 1926 Ice Hockey European Championship and were silver medalists at the 1935 Ice Hockey World Championships and bronze medalists at the 1939 Ice Hockey World Championships.